Yasel-Garces/Portafolio---Yasel-Garces/about.md

 ---
 ![](image/Yasel_Image.jpg)

-<p> I am a data scientist with +8 years of work experience in Machine Learning, Statistics and Data Coding.
+<p> I am a data scientist with +8 years of work experience in Machine Learning, Statistics, and Data Analysis.
 I have a critical thinking, and I am always compromised to bring fast, smart and innovative solutions to complex problems.
-I am a passionate and lover of the scientific challenges, I have a Ph.D.
+I have a Ph.D.
 Degree in Computer Science and Mathematics, with an advanced formation in statistics learning and programming.
 Linguistic knowledge to write and speak fluent English and Spanish.
 Good Team Member/Leader. </p>

 <h2>Skills</h2>

 <ul class="skill-list">
+	<li>**Mathematics** </li>
-	<li>*Mathematics* (10+ years of experience)</li>
+	 	<sup>10+ years of experience</sup>

 	<li>*Probabilities and Statistics* (10+ years)</li>
 	<li>*Machine Learning* (8+ years)</li>
 	<li>*Deep Learning* (2+ years, Pytorch, Keras)</li>